FRRouting/frr/snapcraft/README.usage.md

-Using the FreeRangeRouting Snap
+Using the FRRouting Snap
 ===============================

 After installing the Snap, the priviledged plug need to be connected:

     snap connect frr:network-control ubuntu-core:network-control

-Enabling/Disabling FreeRangeRouting Daemons
+Enabling/Disabling FRRouting Daemons
 -------------------------------------------

-By default (at this time), all FreeRangeRouting daemons will be enabled on installation.
+By default (at this time), all FRRouting daemons will be enabled on installation.
 If you want to disable a specific daemon, then use the systemctl commands